kellan/laughingmeme/_posts/asides/2004-08-24-tabs-are-supposed-to-be-used-for-rapid-switching-between-alternative-views-of-the-same-information-object.md

 ---
 id: 2484
-title: '&#8220;Tabs are supposed to be used for <b>rapid switching between alternative views</b> of the same information object.&#8221;'
+title: '"Tabs are supposed to be used for <b>rapid switching between alternative views</b> of the same information object."'
 date: '2004-08-24T18:08:03+00:00'
 author: Kellan
 layout: post